rrsaikat/CodeChallengeByShikho/README.md

 --- | --- | ---
-Get a Post, Get a User, Get User's Posts, Get All Posts  Query | done | - Load & Display the photo album from “Get a Photo’s Album” Query | done | - Create a Post, Update a Post, Delete a Post | Not Done | Having issues
+Get a Post, Get a User, Get User's Posts, Get All Posts  Query | done | - Load & Display the photo album from “Get a Photo’s Album” Query | done | - Create a Post, Update a Post, Delete a Post | Not Done | Having issues from server side
 Language: 100% Kotlin | Done | -
 Github/Gitlab with all development branches & commit history timeline | done | -
 Followed Recommended App Architecture | done | MVVM